drbean/curriculum/pages/homepage/markdown/ResearchingTeaching.md

 % The teacher as researcher.

-The teacher wearing a researcher hat
+A teacher wearing a researcher hat?

+Or, researchers going into classrooms?

+A portal into classroom research.

 Me at